Morel-Tech/ugly_sweater_app/README.md

 # Holiday Sweater Contest App 🎄:santa:

 This web app is a virtual ugly holiday sweater contest.
-Anyone can upload a picutre of their sweater, and then other users will vote if the sweaters are naughty or nice.
+Anyone can upload a picture of their sweater, and then other users will vote if the sweaters are naughty or nice.

 **[Play with it now!!
 Live Demo!](https://holidaysweater.app)**